ASRI: An Aggregated Systemic Risk Index for Cryptocurrency Markets: Empirical Validation

-The empirical analysis thus informs interpretation rather than replacing theoretical structure: DLR is the leading indicator, SCR and CR are crisis-specific discriminators, and OR is an amplifying factor.
-This hierarchy aligns with the weight assignment rationale in Section~\ref{subsec:weight_justification}.
+The empirical analysis thus informs interpretation rather than replacing theoretical structure, while the ablation invariance cautions that the channel split is a presentational device, not a load-bearing causal decomposition.
+This is consistent with the weight assignment rationale in Section~\ref{subsec:weight_justification}.